garnierclement/pfe/sensors/README.md

       "arch": "arm"
     }

-The first one will target all Linux operating systems (regardless of the architecture) whereas the second one only targets those that run on ARM processors.
+The first one will target all Linux operating systems (regardless of the architecture) whereas the second one only targets those that run on ARM processors (but not specifically Raspberry Pi, just implies it is for them).

 Here, we use the alias `pi` for because we use devices called Raspberry Pi.
 Nonetheless the alias `linux-arm` could also have been used because its meaning is more closely related to the platform and architecture description.

-The important thing is to choose an alias that fits best to what you want to achieve and to be consistent in the way of describing a specific platform or architecture within one `descritpion.json` file.
+The important thing is to choose an alias that fits best to what you want to achieve and to be consistent in the way of describing a specific platform or architecture within one `description.json` file.
 Indeed, these system aliases are going to be used as a reference in the [Command] object (described in the next section).

 ### Command object